Protecting Student Athletes From Sudden Cardiac Arrest

 On April 14, 2011, Simon’s Heart visited twelve lawmakers in Harrisburg to pitch the Sudden Cardiac Arrest Prevention Act.
 Representative Mike Vereb introduced the law, also known as Act 59, in June 2011.
 On May 30, 2012, Governor Tom Corbett signed it, making Pennsylvania the first state in the country to protect students from sudden cardiac arrest.

 Following the passage of Act 59, Simon’s Heart began reaching out to lawmakers and organizations in other states.
-As a result, the Act has become law in twelve states.
+As a result, the Act has become law in sixteen states.
 See how your state is doing, visit our Legislative Map.

 The Sudden Cardiac Arrest Prevention Act has three primary components: